Amplitude-Developer-Docs/amplitude-dev-center/docs/index.md

     ---

-    Amplitude Data lets you collect and govern user data, build customer profiles with CDP integrated with analytics.
+    Amplitude Data lets you capture, manage, and improve the quality of your customer and product data across Amplitude.

     [:octicons-arrow-right-24: See the Data docs](../data/)